pedrohespanhol/website/content/home/awards.md

 +++

-Marshall-Oliver-Rosenberger Fellowship Award - granted by the Industrial Engineering and Op- erations Research Department at University of California Berkeley
+Marshall-Oliver-Rosenberger Fellowship Award - granted by the Industrial Engineering and Op- erations Research Department at University of California Berkeley.
 	{{% staticref "files/MOR_Award.pdf" "newtab" %}}(link){{% /staticref %}}

-Outstanding GSI Awards - granted by the Industrial Engineering and Operations Research Depart- ment at University of California Berkeley
+Outstanding GSI Awards - granted by the Industrial Engineering and Operations Research Depart- ment at University of California Berkeley.
 	{{% staticref "files/Outstanding_GSI_Award.pdf" "newtab" %}}(link){{% /staticref %}}

-Outstanding Graduate Student Instructor 2019 - granted by the Graduate Division of University of California Berkeley
+Outstanding Graduate Student Instructor 2019 - granted by the Graduate Division of University of California Berkeley.
 	{{% staticref "files/Outstanding_Graduate_Instructor_Award.pdf" "newtab" %}}(link){{% /staticref %}}

 ENGIE Brazil Innovation Prize - granted by ENGIE Group for the development of the HERA